 Evaluation Committee/Evaluators and Observers

-Evaluation Committee Tasks
+Evaluation Committee

-The following tasks have been completed by the Evaluation Committee, which shall consist of equal numbers of teachers and administrators:

-Developing the processes to be used in formative and summative evaluations for certified positions below the level of District Superintendent.

-Developing all forms associated with the evaluation process.

-Establishing a procedure for certified employees to review their summative evaluation.

-Developing plan for providing assistance to certified employees in formulating their professional growth plans.
+An Evaluation Committee consisting of an equal number of teachers and administrators shall develop the certified evaluation plan, the personnel evaluation procedures and forms meeting all requirements of the Kentucky Framework for Personnel Evaluation.

-Training and Testing of Evaluators and Observers
+Training and Testing of Evaluators

-In meeting the evaluation requirements of KRS 156.557 and 704 KAR 3:370, evaluators shall be trained, tested, and approved on a four (4) year cycle, and observers shall be trained as follows:
+In meeting the evaluation requirements of KRS 156.557 and 704 KAR 3:370, evaluators shall be trained, tested, and approved according to the District’s certified evaluation plan.

-Year one (1) of the District’s evaluator training cycle shall include the following training requirements:
+Evaluator training shall include:

+Initial certified evaluation training and testing provided by the Kentucky Department of Education or provider approved by the Department;

 Training on KRS 156.557 and 704 KAR 3:370;

-Training in identifying effective teaching and management practices, in effective observation and conferencing techniques, in development of student growth goals, in providing clear and timely feedback, in establishing and assisting with a professional growth plan, and in summative decision techniques;
+Training in effective observation and conferencing techniques, in providing clear and timely feedback, in establishing and assisting with a professional growth plan, and in summative decision techniques; and

-Training provided by KDE for all certified administrator evaluators who have never evaluated certified school personnel; and

-Training, for all other evaluators, by a provider who has been approved by KDE as a trainer for the Instructional Leadership Improvement Program established in 704 KAR 3:325.
+A minimum of six (6) hours annually of personnel evaluation system training approved by the Instructional Leadership Improvement Act established in 704 KAR 3:325.

 PERSONNEL B03.18 AP.22